Frequently Asked Questions

-Sizes from 0-32 can be ordered, with no surcharge for plus sizes.
+We do have over 500 wedding gowns in stock from sizes 6 – 28.
+Sizes 0-32 can be special ordered, with no surcharge for plus sizes.

-According to Today’s Bride and Wedding Bells Magazines, the average price of a wedding gown is $1100 to $1500.
+According to Wedding Bells Magazines and The Knot, the average price of a wedding gown is $1,700 – $2,000.

 Consider your budget carefully.
 In the grand scheme of wedding planning, ask yourself how important your dress is to you.
 If it ranks very high on your list of priorities, allocate a larger portion of your overall wedding budget to your dress.
 If a loved one is helping to pay for your gown, talk about and agree on a budget you’re both comfortable with well before your bridal appointment, and be sure to share this number with your Bridal Specialist.
 As difficult as it can be, avoid trying on gowns that are beyond your budget.
 Falling in love with something that’s priced well outside of your financial comfort zone can feel extremely uncomfortable and discouraging.

-We can accomodate all budgets.
+We can accommodate all budgets.
 We have a wide selection of gowns at all price points, including a large sale section.

 Once you have your gown, use a professional seamstress, who is an expert at altering wedding gowns.
 They will make the final alterations that will help your dress fit perfectly.
 This process is usually done 6 to 8 weeks prior to the wedding date.
 For your convenience, we offer a seamstress on site to help you.
 This process usually involves an initial fitting and one or two more alteration appointments.
+Please wear all undergarments, and the shoes for your wedding day to all fitting appointments.
 Following these fitting appointments, your dress will be pressed.
 You may want to wait until a day or two before your wedding before you pick it up.
 You can learn more about alterations by visiting our services page.